KaterinaKachann/online-zoo/README.md

 Author and history
 ---------------------------

-The task was completed within the Rsschool.
+The task was completed within the RSSchool.

 * [KaterinaKachann  [Frontend developer (HTML, CSS, JS)]](https://github.com/KaterinaKachann)